What is a Special Purpose Vehicle in Singapore?

 3 minute read

-A Special-Purpose Vehicle, or SPV, is a separate legal entity, typically in the form of private limited company in Singapore, that is created for a specific, narrow purpose – usually for investment.
-This article gives you an introduction and how they are typically used, and how to create one in Singapore.
+A Special Purpose Vehicle, or SPV, is a separate legal entity typically in the form of a private limited company in Singapore created for a specific, narrow purpose – usually for investment.
+This article gives an introduction to SPVs, how they are typically used, and how to create one in Singapore.

 SPVs in Singapore

-In the past, SPVs were typically used only by financial institutions and those in the real estate industry.
-It allowed a parent company to make highly leveraged or speculative investments via their SPV without endangering the entire company.
+In the past, SPVs were typically used only by financial institutions and those in the real estate market.
+The concept allowed a parent company to make highly leveraged or speculative investments via their Special Purpose Vehicles without endangering the entire company.

 However, lately it has gained popularity amongst startups and VCs at the funding stage.
 So how can startups benefit from it?